rquartararo/palet/README.md

 # palet
-A artist platform for share techniques and materials.
+A artist platform for shareing materials and techniques.